In the guide

 Back to topName of the food

-If any meat product contains added proteins from a different animal it must be stated in the name of the food (for example, 'Beef meatballs with added pork protein').
+If any meat-containing product contains added proteins from a different animal it must be stated in the name of the food (for example, 'Beef meatballs with added pork protein').

-If you produce or sell uncooked cured or uncured meat products with the appearance of a cut, joint, slice, portion or carcase of meat that contain more than 5% water, you must include the words 'added water' in the name of the food (for example, 'Bacon with added water').
+If you produce or sell uncooked cured or uncured meat-containing products that contain more than 5% water and have the appearance of a cut, joint, slice, portion or carcase of meat, you must include the words 'added water' in the name of the food (for example, 'Bacon with added water').

 In most cases prepacked foods must be labelled with a descriptive name that accurately describes the food.
 You will need to decide on a case-by-case basis whether any added ingredients will need to be stated in the descriptive name in order for the product to be accurately described.